Edward Croft-Murray

 Waldorf Astor, 2nd Viscount Astor, and his wife Nancy2

-Waldorf Astor, 2nd Viscount Astor was born on 19 May 1879 at New York, U.S.A..1 He was the son of William Waldorf Astor, 1st Viscount Astor and Mary Dahlgren Paul.1 He married Nancy Witcher Langhorne, daughter of Chiswell Dabney Langhorne and Nancy Witcher Keen, on 3 May 1906.1 He died on 30 September 1952 at age 73.3
+Waldorf Astor, 2nd Viscount Astor was born on 19 May 1879 at New York, U.S.A.G.1 He was the son of William Waldorf Astor, 1st Viscount Astor and Mary Dahlgren Paul.1 He married Nancy Witcher Langhorne, daughter of Chiswell Dabney Langhorne and Nancy Witcher Keen, on 3 May 1906.1 He died on 30 September 1952 at age 73.3

-Waldorf Astor, 2nd Viscount Astor was educated at Eton College, Eton, Berkshire, England.1 He graduated from New College, Oxford University, Oxford, Oxfordshire, England, with a Master of Arts (M.A.).1 He was acting chairman of the Observer circa 1910.4 He held the office of Member of Parliament (M.P.)
+He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He graduated from New College, Oxford University, Oxford, Oxfordshire, EnglandG, with a Master of Arts (M.A.)1 He was acting chairman of the Observer circa 1910.4 He held the office of Member of Parliament (M.P.)
 (Conservative) for Plymouth between 1910 and 1918.1 He gained the rank of Temporary Major in 1914.1 He was Inspector of the Quarter-Master-General's Services in the Home District between 1914 and 1917 for which he was mentioned in despatches.1 He held the office of Parliamentary Private Secretary between 1917 and 1918, to the Prime Minister.5 He held the office of Parliamentary Secretary for the Ministry of Food between 1918 and 1919.1 He held the office of Member of Parliament (M.P.)
-(Conservative) for Plymouth, Sutton Division between 1918 and 1919.1 He held the office of Parliamentary Secretary for the Ministry of Health between 1919 and 1921.1 He succeeded to the title of 2nd Baron Astor, of Hever Castle, co.
-Kent [U.K., 1916] on 18 October 1919.1 He succeeded to the title of 2nd Viscount Astor [U.K., 1917] on 18 October 1919.1 He held the office of Deputy Lieutenant (D.L.) of Devon.5 He gained the rank of honorary Colonel in 1929 in the service of the Devon Heavy Brigade, Royal Artillery (Territorial Army).1 He held the office of Lord Mayor of Plymouth between 1939 and 1944.5 He has an extensive biographical entry in the Dictionary of National Biography.6
+(Conservative) for Plymouth, Sutton Division between 1918 and 1919.1 He held the office of Parliamentary Secretary for the Ministry of Health between 1919 and 1921.1 He succeeded as the 2nd Viscount Astor [U.K., 1917] on 18 October 1919.1 He succeeded as the 2nd Baron Astor, of Hever Castle, co.
+Kent [U.K., 1916] on 18 October 1919.1 He held the office of Deputy Lieutenant (D.L.) of Devon.5 He gained the rank of honorary Colonel in 1929 in the Devon Heavy Brigade, Royal Artillery (Territorial Army.)1 He held the office of Lord Mayor of Plymouth between 1939 and 1944.5 He has an extensive biographical entry in the Dictionary of National Biography.6

 Children of Waldorf Astor, 2nd Viscount Astor and Nancy Witcher Langhorne